sthendev/mariana.vim/README.md

 ```

 ## Forking
 The highlights have been added as I went and are by no means exhaustive.
 If you don't like some of the choices please feel free to raise a PR if you believe something looks wrong.
-Please provides screenshots before/after to demonstrate the change and raise against either the `develop` branch or if the change is transparent specific, the `transparent-develop` branch.
+Please provides screenshots before/after to demonstrate the change and raise against either the `develop` branch.
 If you prefer to have your own custom version please feel free to fork the repo.
 ### Re-point the package manager to your own fork
 E.g. Packer
 ```lua